scholar-of-artifice/polyglot-security-foundations/README.md

 ## 📚 Documentation

-- For a deeper theoretical explanation of how mTLS works, see [(What is mTLS?)](docs/deep-dive/what-is-mTLS.md)
+- For a deeper theoretical explanation of how `mTLS` works...
+[What is mTLS?](docs/deep-dive/what-is-mTLS.md)

 ## 🔮 Future Roadmap
 - `OCaml` service to demonstrate non-HTTP protocols